 Our family Business Portfolio (The Insider Portfolio) seeks to create alpha by investing alongside families that historically have performed well.
 These are companies that are controlled or owned by insiders or a family, or people who have real skin in the game.
 These owners have a real passion for their business and are not afraid of working outside normal office hours – they are not working for the paycheck.
 Interests are aligned with outside investors.

-The portfolio started on the 28th of August 2020 with 15 holdings and the performance is shown below and updated per 1st of October 2021 (we pick stocks globally and the reference is Morgan Stanley World Index – in the chart shown by the ETF ACWI):
+The portfolio started on the 28th of August 2020 with 15 holdings and the performance is shown below and updated on 1st of April 2022 (we pick stocks globally and the reference is Morgan Stanley World Index – in the chart shown by the ETF ACWI):

 The International Dividend Portfolio: